nicolasbrandao/fake-store/README.md

     - Airbnb JavaScript Style Guidelines

+## ⚙️ Functionality

+- View a specific product details
+- Add, remove and clear products in the cart
+- Filter products by category

 ## 🔢 Environment Variables

 Theres no need to set environment variables for this project

 ## 👨‍💻 Install and Scripts